 - A cross-wave index (a brief summary of the Subject level coding framework)

 - Coding frameworks for the longitudinal weights and master files

 - Marked-up questionnaires, and

-- Showcards (in PDF files) showing the associated variable names excluding derived and history variables.
+- Showcards (in PDF format) showing the associated variable names excluding derived and history variables.

-The Documentation zip file also contains frequencies for each wave.
+Frequencies for each wave are also provided in a separate file.
 String variables (IDs and timestamps) are usually excluded from these frequencies.

 To quickly locate variable names, the HILDA Survey User Manual should be used in conjunction with the cross-wave index, which is searchable by question number, keyword or variable name (excluding the first character wave identifier).